 The best thing to do if you’re going through a divorce is to avoid social media completely until it is finalized.
 This can be difficult but will keep you from posting potentially harmful things online that your spouse’s attorneys can use against you in court.

 If you need help with the divorce process, don’t hesitate to talk to our skilled Bronx divorce attorneys about your case today.
-Family First Legal Group has more than a decade of legal experience to offer your case.
+Empire Law has more than a decade of legal experience to offer your case.
 Attorneys Crowe also solely focuses on the area of family law, meaning he has a deep understanding of state and local divorce laws.
 Let us see what we can do for you and your family.

 Contact us at (347) 343-5467 or fill out our online form today.